Language-Research-Technology/ATAP-website/resources/index.md

 ### Publications

 - [The Open Handbook of Linguistic Data Management](https://direct.mit.edu/books/book/5244/The-Open-Handbook-of-Linguistic-Data-Management)
 Edited by Andrea L. Berez-Kroeker, Bradley McDonnell, Eve Koller, Lauren B. Collister.
+MIT Press 2022.

 "A guide to principles and methods for the management, archiving, sharing, and citing of linguistic research data, especially digital data.
 “Doing language science” depends on collecting, transcribing, annotating, analyzing, storing, and sharing linguistic research data.
 This volume offers a guide to linguistic data management, engaging with current trends toward the transformation of linguistics into a more data-driven and reproducible scientific endeavor.
 It offers both principles and methods, presenting the conceptual foundations of linguistic data management and a series of case studies, each of which demonstrates a concrete application of abstract principles in a current practice."